 - On 24 May the Commission made its initial legislative proposals, which can be found here.

 I also published a short article on the risks and opportunities for the financial sector arising from climate change in the December 2016/January 2017 issue of Financial World, the journal of the London Institute of Banking and Finance which is published in association with the CSFI .
 The text of the article may be found here.

 In February 2017 I was invited by the European Climate Foundation to help present a new report advising the Norwegian sovereign wealth fund to invest 5% of its funds in unlisted renewable energy infrastructure.
 The report was co-authored and led by Tom Sanzillo, Finance Director of the Institute for Energy Economics and Financial Analysis.
 We both gave a number of media interviews around the topic.
 For links please see the News&Media page.

 In September 2017 it was announced that I had been appointed to the UK Green Finance Task Force.
 This Taskforce worked with industry to make recommendations to accelerate the growth of green finance, and help to deliver the investment required to meet the UK’s carbon reduction targets.
 The Report was published on 28 March 2018 and can be found here.
-The first of the recommendations, for a new green Finance Institute to brand the UK’s efforts, has been accepted and was announced on 21 June.
-I have been appointed to the Advisory Group, so lets hope we can making it a storming success!
+The first of the recommendations, for a new Green Finance Institute to brand the UK’s efforts, has been accepted and was announced on 21 June.
+I was subsequently appointed to the Advisory Group, so lets hope we can making it a storming success!

 For media pieces see the Media page of this website.